-A 5-day annual course on patent search and examination in the pharmaceutical field, organized by WIPO in cooperation with the ILPO, was held at the ILPO in April 2016.
-The course was attended by 8 participants from WIPO Academy and 8 participants from other Offices (Finland, Spain, Poland and China).
-The course included the examination practice for patent applications in the pharmaceutical field, examination workshops and visits to the pharmaceutical industry and to academic institutions.
-During the course, there were discussions and professional information exchange between the participants and the ILPO examiners.
+A 5-day annual course in patent search and examination in certain fields, organized by WIPO in cooperation with the ILPO, is provided to participants from WIPO Academy and other Offices at the ILPO since 2012.
+The course includes lectures about the legal and practical aspects related to the examination of patent applications at the ILPO, workshops and visits to industrial firms and academic institutions.
+The course also opens the opportunity for discussions and professional information exchange between the participants and ILPO examiners.